 Participant information sheet Not available in web format, please use the contact details below to request a patient information sheet

-Scientific titlePHOENIX Trial: A pre-surgical window of opportunity and post-surgical adjuvant biomarker study of DNA damage response inhibition and/or anti-PD-L1 immunotherapy in patients with neoadjuvant chemotherapy resistant residual triple negative breast cancer
+Scientific titlePHOENIX Trial: A pre-surgical window of opportunity and post-surgical adjuvant biomarker study of DNA damage response inhibition with or without anti-PD-L1 immunotherapy in patients with neoadjuvant chemotherapy resistant residual triple negative breast cancer

 Study acronymPHOENIX